Rangpur Riders

-Rangpur Riders (রংপুর রাইডার্স), is a professional franchise cricket team based in Rangpur.
-The Riders compete in Bangladesh Premier League (BPL), the premier cricket league in Bangladesh.
-This team took part in 2024 Global Super League and became the champion gaining their maiden title.
-In 2025 Global Super League, they became runners-up.
+Rangpur Riders (রংপুর রাইডার্স) is a professional franchise cricket team based in Rangpur.
+The Riders compete in the Bangladesh Premier League (BPL), the premier cricket league in Bangladesh.
+This team took part in the Global Super League and in the inaugural 2024 season became the champion, gaining their maiden title and in the 2025 season, they became runners-up.

-Although the ownership of the team changed multiple times, the team structure has stayed at its original form since the foundation of the team.
+Although the ownership of the team has changed multiple times, the team structure has stayed in its original form since the foundation of the team.

 In the 5th edition of BPL, they defeated Dhaka Dynamites in the finals to win their first title.